Automattic/legalmattic/Terms of Service/Polldaddy/Polldaddy Terms and Conditions.md

    *   **13.2.** Individual voter data that is older than 3 months will be automatically deleted from our database.

    *   **13.3.** We reserve the right to delete any free account that has not been logged into for 6 month or longer.

-   *   **13.4.** All polls created in the "Crowdsignal Free" accounts will be submitted to our directory found at "[http://Crowdsignal.com/community/](http://Crowdsignal.com/community/)".
-Only "Pro" accounts have the option to set their polls as private.

-   *   **13.5.** All acounts allow unlimited creation of content, but all accounts are limited by the bandwidth they generate.
+   *   **13.4.** All acounts allow unlimited creation of content, but all accounts are limited by the bandwidth they generate.
 If you intend to use our content on sites that have over 8 million unique visitors per month you must [contact us](/feedback/) about using one of our Enterprise accounts.

 ### 14. Miscellaneous